Rob Hollins: Marriage to Karen Hollins

 Walker and Pearson spoke to Digital Spy about their onscreen chemistry.
-Talking about their first scenes together, Walker said: "First day on set, in fact first scene it was, 'Hi I'm Chris', 'Hi I'm Jan', right get into bed.
+Talking about their first scenes together, Walker said: "First day on set, in fact, the first scene it was, 'Hi I'm Chris', 'Hi I'm Jan', right get into bed.
 So that broke the ice."
 When asked why they work so well together on the soap, he explained: "I think that we're not precious with our own stuff and we always want to give and help each other and that's nice, and we do row very well."
-In 2021, Walker spoke again about their relationship to Inside Soap after the pair had become experienced foster parents.
-While dealing with a difficult case involving a child with anger management issues, Karen hides details from Rob about the incidents.
-Walker stated that the situation would "cause friction" in their relationship, and compared the "different skills and different ways" that the pair deal with problems.
-However, Walker explained that despite the situation, they are still "so strong as a couple" and that with Rob and Karen, "you always get the feeling that they'll get through it somehow", meaning they can deal with the issues that come with fostering difficult children.

-After Rob's wife Karen becomes involved in a memory loss storyline, Pearson revealed that Walker devised the storyline.
-Speaking to Digital Spy at the launch of Pentahotel Birmingham, Pearson explained: "The story has been hugely long and it's still going on.
-I've been filming it for a year now.
-It was very exciting because it was Chris's idea.
-I think his original idea was that Karen would be run over by some ex of Rob's.
-The producers didn't run with that, but they did run with the accident and the memory loss.
-I was utterly delighted that Chris was responsible for running me over!
-We now have a very playful banter over who's to blame for the situation!"
-Pearson added: "We always knew that Karen and Rob were going to get back together in the end, but the break-up made a nice change from what we normally do.
+After Karen becomes involved in a memory loss storyline, Pearson reveals that Walker had devised the idea.
+Walker had wanted an ex of Karen's to run her over and cause the memory loss, but producers decided that Rob would be responsible for the accident.
+The storyline was a long-running arc, with Pearson telling Digital Spy: "The story has been hugely long and it's still going on.
+I've been filming it for a year now."
+Pearson was "utterly delighted" that Rob would be responsible for hitting Karen with his car and joked that Walker was responsible for running her over.
+She added: "We always knew that Karen and Rob were going to get back together in the end, but the break-up made a nice change from what we normally do.
 Because it was Chris's storyline and his idea, I really wanted to give it my best shot.
 What Chris came up with was very detailed - it was extraordinary.
-If the acting career doesn't work out for him, I think he's got a really good shot as a storyliner".
+If the acting career doesn't work out for him, I think he's got a really good shot as a storyline".